 - top k answers.
 Top search results based on a simple or advanced query; - data slices.
 Most often across time, but in the case of complex datasets other dimensions can be included as well - when analyzing tourism transactions, for example, one can obtain all the flights originating from a specific airport to multiple destinations; - data summaries.
-Indicator performance is highlighted not just by color coding, but also through a data summary.

-On top of ElasticSearch, the API specified in Annex C of this deliverable is being implemented using Vert.x17, a high-performance, lightweight and scalable application framework.
+Indicator performance is highlighted not just by color coding, but also through a data summary. - On top of Elasticsearch, the API specified in Annex C of this deliverable is being implemented using Vert.x18, a high-performance, lightweight and scalable application framework.
 Using its distributed event bus, larger applications can be broken down into micro-services, which can then be horizontally scaled over multiple hosts.
 As a non-blocking, asynchronous toolkit, Vert.x can easily scale to several thousand requests per second.
-The modular processing strategy of WP6, in conjunction with the provision of Vert.x-based RESTful APIs, will enable the on-the-fly integration of intermediate results in T5.3 from month 20 onwards.
+The modular processing strategy of WP6, in conjunction with the provision of Vert.x-based RESTful APIs, will enable the on-the-fly integration of intermediate results.

-For a more flexible deployment of ASAP visualization components, Kernel-based Virtual Machines (KVMs)18 have been replaced with Docker instances.19 Since the Docker engine container comprises just the application and its dependencies (in contrast to KVM, which also includes the guest operating system), this will increase the portability and efficiency of the developed components.
+For a more flexible deployment of ASAP visualization components, Kernel-based Virtual Machines (KVMs)19 were replaced with Docker instances (see Figure 10).20 Since the Docker engine container comprises just the application and its dependencies (in contrast to KVM, which also includes the guest operating system), this will increase the portability and efficiency of the developed components.
 The migration to a distributed Docker architecture has been completed in the third quarter of 2015.